riazk88/All-About-Accessibility/README.md

 ## About us

-Horiseon specializes in helping businesses succeed by focusing on search engine optimization, online reputation management, and social media marketing.
+Horiseon specializes in helping businesses succeed by focusing on **search engine optimization**, **online reputation management**, and **social media marketing**.
 It’s no coincidence that our name has SEO in it!

 ## Check us out